 It is a 34 question multiple-choice test that takes approximately one hour to complete.

-For access to a practice exam, go to the Precalculus Placement Practice Exam (PDF).
+For access to a practice exam, go to the (Precalculus placement) Math Assessment Practice Exam (PDF).

 The invigilator will give you your test results once the exam is completed and marked.
 The test results go directly on the computerized student record system but you should keep your copy of the test results in case you must register in person for Math during the first two weeks of classes.